 So curse these rebel Vikings, hear me sing

-Of Beowulf, now that was one good king!
+Of Beowulf, now he was one good king!

 He ruled in peace, but soon a demon came,